How Prescription Discount Cards Can Save Seniors Money

-Do not enroll in a discount prescription savings plan or accept any prescription discount card unless you know where you can use the card.
-Seniors have the ability to use some cards at their choice of thousands of pharmacies, while other cards have strict limitations, forcing seniors to use only one specific pharmacy.
-Make sure that you understand how to use the card before accepting it.
+Do not enroll in a discount prescription savings plan or accept any prescription discount card unless you know the pharmacies where you can use the card.
+While some cards can be used across thousands of pharmacies, others force older adults to use a select few retailers.

-Seniors that understand what prescription discount cards are, how to use them, and how to avoid scams potentially experience paying significantly less for their prescription medications.
+Older adults who understand what prescription discount cards are, how to use them, and how to avoid scams potentially end up drawing real value from their prescription medications.

 38 percent of Americans, many of whom being uninsured older adults, regularly take four or more prescription drugs.
 Since there is no regulation in the prices of these drugs, patients end up having to pick between paying their mortgage or buying life-saving drugs.
 That’s where a prescription discount card comes in real handy.